Scholarship Search

 The scholarship criteria and requirements are:

-Southwest - Bernard Osher - Spring 24
+Southwest - Bernard Osher - Fall 2025

 To be considered for a CCCSE Osher Scholarship, you must go through the application process at your individual college.
 Students with financial need will receive top priority for scholarships.
 Criteria may differ between colleges, but general requirements include that you:

-Maintain Satisfactory Academic Progress (SAP) at all times, according to your college’s policy.
-Maintain at least half time enrollment status (6 units or more) to qualify for initial and all subsequent payments.
-While you must maintain Satisfactory Academic Progress to be eligible, academic performance, such as grades or test scores, is not a selection criteria itself. *ONLY AVAILABLE TO CURRENT LOS ANGELES SOUTHWEST COLLEGE STUDENTS* |
+While you must maintain Satisfactory Academic Progress to be eligible, academic performance, such as grades or test scores, is not a selection criteria itself.

 Southwest - Natural Science, Health, and Kinesiology Scholarship